⚡ Verdict in 30 Seconds

 Accuracy Comparison

 The SkyTrak+ is consistently closer to TrackMan across every metric.
-The biggest gap is spin rate: the Garmin estimates spin from ball flight and misses by ~8%, while the SkyTrak+'s camera directly measures spin and lands within 1%.
-For practice sessions where you're tracking trends, the Garmin's accuracy is perfectly fine.
-For club fitting, spin optimization, or serious simulator play, the SkyTrak+'s precision is a genuine upgrade.
+The biggest gap is spin rate: the Garmin estimates spin from ball flight and misses by ~8%, while the SkyTrak+'s photometric camera directly measures spin at impact and lands within 1%.
+For practice sessions tracking trends, the Garmin's accuracy is perfectly fine.
+For club fitting, spin optimization, or realistic simulator play, the SkyTrak+'s precision is a genuine upgrade.

 Does this accuracy gap matter to you?
 If you're a 15-handicap working on consistency at the range, both units tell you what you need to know.
 If you're a single-digit player optimizing launch conditions or building a simulator that needs to feel realistic, the SkyTrak+'s spin accuracy makes a real difference in shot shaping and green-side behavior.